Recent Changes to the Family Law Act

 The Family Law Amendment Act 2024 makes significant changes to Family Law in Australia.
-The changes to the Act come into effect on 10 June 2025 and will affect both parenting and property settlement matters for both de facto and marriage relationships, as well as divorce proceedings.
+The changes to the Act came into effect on 10 June 2025 and affect both parenting and property settlement matters for both de facto and marriage relationships, as well as divorce proceedings.

 Many of the changes directly affect property settlement proceedings for both married and de facto couples.

-The definition of family violence will also be amended to clearly recognise economic or financial abuse as a form of family violence.
-Existing examples of economic or financial abuse will be expanded to include unreasonably denying financial autonomy, and dowry abuse.
+The definition of family violence has also been amended to clearly recognise economic or financial abuse as a form of family violence.
+Existing examples of economic or financial abuse have been expanded to include unreasonably denying financial autonomy, and dowry abuse.

 This article focuses on financial and property proceedings, including changes to the duty of disclosure, case management pathways, and children’s contact services.

-The Family Law Rules already require disclosure to be provided however the Amendment Act will elevate this duty in financial or property matters.
+The Family Law Rules already required disclosure to be provided however the Amendment Act elevates this duty in financial or property matters.
 Parties to a matter have a duty to provide all relevant fianncial information and documents to each other and to the court.
 The duty of disclosure applies from the preparation of proceedings until the matter is resolved.

 Your legal practitioner also has an obligation to make you aware of your duty of disclosure, and must encourage you to comply by informing you of your duty and consequences of non-compliance.
 If you do not comply with the duty of disclosure, conseuqences may be significant and can include: